TheIndieStone/ProjectZomboidTranslations/README.md

 ## TV and Radio translations

-To translate TV and radio, refer to [this forum post](https://theindiestone.com/forums/index.php?/topic/19235-radio-translation-files/) as they aren't included in this repository yet.
+TV and Radio translations are located in "_TVRADIO_TRANSLATIONS".
+These cannot be tested ingame as they need to be parsed by WordZed for inclusion.

 ## TranslationZed